Vinaygond/Vinaygond.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-code about-icon"></span>
+Since an early age I’ve been obsessed with computers, programming, and electronics.
+As a child I wanted to uncover the mystery and learn how things works.
 I am a programmer, python developer and my interests lie in Machine Learning, Natural Language Processing, Computer Vision and a Deep Learning rookie.
-  Aim to utilize my skill to push the boundaries of AI research.
-Since an early age I’ve been obsessed with computers, programming, and electronics.
-As a child I wanted to uncover the mystery and learn how things worked and that's it.
+Aim to utilize my skill to  push the boundaries of AI research and that's it.
 </p>

 <p class="about-text">